Structure and coloring of a family of ($P_7, C_5$)-free graphs: Introduction

 A {\em clique} (resp. {\em stable set}) of $G$ is a set of mutually adjacent (resp. non-adjacent) vertices in $G$.
-The {\em clique number} of $G$, denoted by $\omega(G)$, is the maximum size of a clique in $G$.
-For positive integer $k$, a $k$-{\em coloring } of $G$ is a function $\phi: V(G)\rightarrow \{1,\cdots,k\}$, such that for each edge $uv$ of $G$, $\phi(u)\ne \phi(v)$.
-The {\em chromatic number} of $G$, denoted by $\chi(G)$, is the minimum number $k$ for which $G$ has a $k$-coloring.
+The {\em clique number} $\omega(G)$ of $G$ is the maximum size of a clique in $G$.
+For a positive integer $k$, a $k$-{\em coloring } of $G$ is a function $\phi: V(G)\rightarrow \{1,\cdots,k\}$, such that $\phi(u)\ne \phi(v)$ if $u\sim v$.
+The {\em chromatic number} $\chi(G)$ of $G$ is the minimum integer $k$ for which $G$ has a $k$-coloring.
 A graph is {\em perfect} if all its induced subgraphs $H$ satisfy $\chi(H)=\omega(H)$.
 An induced cycle of length at least 4 is called a {\em hole}, and its complement is called an {\em antihole}.
 A hole or antihole is {\em odd} or {\em even} if it has odd or even number of vertices.
+A {\em k-hole} is a hole of length $k$.
+Here below is the famous {\em Strong Perfect Graph Theorem} \cite{CRST2006}. \begin{theorem} {\em\cite{CRST2006}} A graph is perfect if and only if it is (odd hole, odd antihole)-free. \end{theorem}